nodejs/node/doc/api/child_process.markdown

 May emit an `'error'` event when the signal cannot be delivered.
-Sending a signal to a child process that has already exited is not an error but may have unforeseen consequences: if the PID (the process ID) has been reassigned to another process, the signal will be delivered to that process instead.
+Sending a signal to a child process that has already exited is not an error but may have unforeseen consequences.
+Specifically, if the process identifier (PID) has been reassigned to another process, the signal will be delivered to that process instead.
 What happens next is anyone's guess.

 Note that while the function is called `kill`, the signal delivered to the child process may not actually kill it.  `kill` really just sends a signal